Jo-Wilfried Tsonga: 2011: Tour Finals and Paris Masters finals

 Tsonga teamed up with Michaël Llodra to notch an impressive victory over Fernando Verdasco and Feliciano López in Davis Cup play against Spain, but then was crushed by Rafael Nadal in his fourth singles rubber, as France lost the tie against Spain 1–4.
 Tsonga played at the 2011 Open de Moselle, where he was the top-seeded player.
 He defeated Mathieu Rodrigues and Nicolas Mahut, and in the semifinals he ended a two-match losing streak against Alexandr Dolgopolov.
 In the final, Tsonga fought past Ivan Ljubičić in three sets to win the tournament; his first title in almost two years since his triumph in Tokyo.

-Tsonga, again as a top seed, played at the 2011 China Open for the first time since 2007.
-He opened with wins over Grigor Dimitrov, Zhang Ze, and Juan Carlos Ferrero.
-As expected, his semifinals match against Tomáš Berdych was extremely difficult.
-Berdych took the first set and Tsonga the second, but Tsonga could not withstand Berdych's growing confidence in a three-set loss.
+At 2011 China Open, he opened with wins over Grigor Dimitrov, Zhang Ze, and Juan Carlos Ferrero.
+In Tsonga's semifinal match against Tomáš Berdych Tsonga could not withstand Berdych's growing confidence in a three-set loss.
 Tsonga was fourth seed for the 2011 Shanghai Rolex Masters.
 Tsonga lost his first match to Kei Nishikori.
 Vienna was the next destination for Tsonga in the 2011 Erste Bank Open.
 Victories over Jarkko Nieminen, Xavier Malisse, and Daniel Brands set up a final against Juan Martín del Potro.
 The first set was tight with del Potro taking it in a tie-break, but Tsonga prevailed in sets two and three for his second title of the season.

-Just two days after Tsonga's victory in Vienna, Tsonga played his first-round match at the 2011 Valencia Open 500 as second seed.
+Just two days after Tsonga's victory in Vienna, Tsonga played his first-round match at the 2011 Valencia Open 500.
 He lost in round two to Sam Querrey.
 As expected, the home crowd warmed to Jo from the start of the 2011 BNP Paribas Masters.
-Tsonga had wins over Guillermo García-López, Andreas Seppi, and John Isner, which set up a final against Roger Federer.
+Tsonga had wins over Guillermo García López, Andreas Seppi, and John Isner, which set up a final against Roger Federer.
 Federer stormed through the first set and then won a tiebreak in the second to take the title.